eppl-erau-db/amigo_ros2/README.md

 realsense-viewer
 ```

-## Post-Reboot Startup Procedure
+## Post_Reboot and/or Post_Startup Procedure

-For the run.sh of the container, we have removed the "-rm" such that the container continues to run, so that the dependencies do not need to be re-installed every time you run the container.
+We have made it such that the container continues to run, so that the dependencies do not need to be re-installed every time you run the container.
 Keep in mind that you still need an internet connection however.
 To open the container again:

 ```bash
 docker exec -it isaac_ros_dev-aarch64-container /bin/bash